My Friend Pedro: Plot

 The game begins with a masked, unnamed, silent protagonist waking up inside a butcher shop owned by a man named Mitch.
 The protagonist is instructed by Pedro (a floating sentient banana) that Mitch is an arms dealer and must be eliminated.
 Upon escaping the butchery and killing Mitch, the protagonist heads to the district Null, an abandoned community project now home to a man named Denny and his army of bounty hunters.
 When confronting Denny he flees but reveals that his sister Ophelia controls the Internet.
 The protagonist deals with Denny and heads via the sewers to confront Ophelia.
 After defeating Ophelia, it is revealed that the protagonist has been systematically killing his own family: with Mitch being his father, Denny his brother and Ophelia his sister.
 Pedro reveals to the player that the protagonist despised his family for their criminal activities, but could not bring himself to kill them, so he knocked himself unconscious and erased his memory so that he could eliminate his family without guilt.
 Upon revealing this, Pedro jams himself into the protagonist's ear and tries to have him shoot himself.
 The final battle is a visual representation of the protagonist's mental struggle to resist Pedro's influence.
 With Pedro defeated, the protagonist removes his mask, revealing that he was Pedro all along with the banana being nothing but a figment of his imagination.

 Development

 My Friend Pedro started development in February 2015 "on and off" until indirectly announcing that development would be in full swing on 4 December 2015 in a devlog.
-It had been announced that it was in the pre-alpha stage of development on 21 November 2015 aimed to release on PC and "eventually" Macintosh computers.
+It had been announced that it was in the pre-alpha stage of development on 21 November 2015 aimed to release on PC and "eventually" macOS computers.